embrace-io/embrace-docs/docs/ios/open-source/embrace-options.md

 - `appId`: the App ID for your Embrace application.
 This is the only required field.
 This can be found in your [dashboard.](/ios/5x/integration/login-embrace-dashboard)
 - `appGroudId`: the ID for the [Apple App Group](https://developer.apple.com/documentation/xcode/configuring-app-groups) that your app belongs to, if any.
 - `platform`: the mobile platform that the current application is running in. `.default` points to iOS, but there are also options for Unity, ReactNative, and Flutter.
-- `endpoints`: the [`Embrace.Endpoints](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCore/Options/Embrace%2BEndpoints.swift) object that configure the endpoints the SDK can use to upload data and fetch remote configurations.
+- `endpoints`: the [`Embrace.Endpoints`](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCore/Options/Embrace%2BEndpoints.swift) object that configure the endpoints the SDK can use to upload data and fetch remote configurations.
-- `logLevel`: the level of severity for console logs.
+- `logLevel`: the level of severity for Xcode console logs.
+Set to `.none` to turn off console logging.
 - `export`: an [`OpenTelemetryExport`](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCore/Public/OpenTelemetryExport.swift) object that can export logs and traces to the backend of your choice.

 :::info